DominikBuchner/BOLDigger3/README.md

 BOLDigger3, the successor to BOLDigger2 and BOLDigger, aims to overcome these limitations.
 As a pure Python program, BOLDigger3 offers:

 - Automated access to BOLD's identification engine
-- Downloading of additional metadata for each hit
+- Downloading of BOLD's latest data package release to access all metadata
 - Selection of the best-fitting hit from the returned results

 ## Overview